-~ The Backstage provide more options for working with a document Provides status information about the current presentation and lets you Info Info manage versions and permissions.
-New Lets you create a new document and provides access to a gallery of New inbuilt templates as well as ready access to a range of online templates.
-Open Open Provides a list of recent documents as well as the option to search through your Computer, SkyDrive or other place, to find what you are Save looking for Save As Save Saves your current presentation (if already saved to a location) or prompts you to save to a location.
-Print Allows you to name your presentation and save it to a location.
-Save As Share Print Lets you print the current presentation and preview it.
-Export Lets you share your presentation with other people via email, online Share presentation, blog or Cloud (SkyDrive).
-Close Allows you to create a PDF/XPS document or change the file type of Export your presentation.
-Account Close Closes your current document.
-Options Account Contains product and user information.
+The Edenciage provide more options for working with a document Info Provides status information about the current presentation and lets you manage versions and permissions.
+New Lets you create a new document and provides access to a gallery of inbuilt templates as well as ready access to a range of online templates.
+Open Provides a list of recent documents as well as the option to search through your Computer, OneDrive or other place, to find what you are looking for Save Saves your current presentation (if already saved to a location) or prompts you to save to a location.
+Save As Allows you to name your presentation and save it to a location.
+Save as Adobe PDF Allows you to save a Word document as a PDF document.
+History Shows version history of the currently open file.
+Print Lets you print the current presentation and preview it.
+Share Lets you share your presentation with other people via email, online presentation, blog or Cloud (OneDrive).
+Export Allows you to create a PDF/XPS document or change the file type of your presentation.
+Close Closes your current document.
+Account Contains product and user information.
 Options Presents you with a range of options which assist in the creation and editing of your document.
+Feedback Allows you to send feedback to Microsoft about PowerPoint.